robparrott/version-control-workshop/git.rst

     git init --help

-- If you pretend that git is sort of like Subversion you will mostly be okay.
+- If you pretend that git is sort of like Subversion you will usually be okay.

 git: Creating a repository